NicoMincuzzi/multi-arch-app-k8s/README.md

 # SpringBoot K8s
 Simple SpringBoot web app, which is containerized by Docker and orchestrated by K8s.
-In particular, the following K8s manifest kind has been defined:
+In particular, the following K8s manifests kind have been defined:
 - `kind: Deployment`
 - `kind: Service` : in order to communicate with other pods and external world
 - `kind: Ingress` : in **Minikube** it's used by the relative add-on